 How To Engage After Someone Fills Out A Contact Form

 After the prospect submits the form, it should connect to a simple thank you page.
-This is something that is often overlooked, but it provides assurance to the person reaching out that their request is on it’s way to your inbox.
+A thank you page is often overlooked, but it assures the person reaching out that their request is on it’s way to your inbox.

 No matter who your customers are or what your buyer personas are like, every business in every industry should strive for a great and actionable contact page.
 Remember, this is one of the first steps the prospect will take to get to know you better — first impressions matter in website design.